 From Sost we venture to Khunjerab Pass and the Pakistan/China Arch.
 At 4693m this is not for the hard of breathing, but we will not spend enough time here to be deeply afflicted by the thin air.
 Lots of water will be required and provided.
 The weather should be OK in April to drive up and back but like regional airports, the road is subject to conditions that will be determined suitable and safe at the time by our experienced drivers and guides.

-When we do this exciting tour depends on what order the cricket is played.
-We hope the ODI/T20’s are first to ensure we go north straight after the Tests but who are we to question cricket schedules?
+When we tour depends on the cricket.
+We hope the ODI/T20’s are first so we can go straight after the Tests but who are we to question cricket schedules?
 If the Tests are played first we can’t go until after the ODI & T20’s as the weather may be too uncertain in mid-March to invest in the disappointment.

 Lala has passionate and experienced teams of guides, drivers, riders, and climbers that host fun, safe, unique, and informative trips throughout the Swat Valley, Chitral, Skardu, Gilgit, and of course the spectacular Hunza Valley and Hunza District.

 In such a geographically challenging region, we would not consider ‘doing this ourselves’ unlike South Africa where hiring and driving are as easy as 'waving the flag' at the cricket.
-Thus, we asked Lala to create something special, that too makes for you, the Hunza Valley very safe.
+Thus, we asked Lala to create something special, and which makes the Hunza Valley very safe for you.

 Usually 1 guide per 12 persons, we will have 1 guide per 8-10 persons pending the vehicle.
 We want all to hear the guide's every word, have a window seat, and be comfortable, especially on long drives.
 We'll work on this with Lala and keep you posted.

-We’d love the 250+ expected on our Cricket Tour in Pakistan to experience this very special region but Hunza hotels and flights from Gilgit will not have the availability!
+300+ so far 'wish' to join our Australian Cricket Tour of Pakistan so for our Hunza Valley Tour, we must say spaces are limited.
+We’d love everyone on our Cricket Tour in Pakistan to experience this special region but Hunza hotels and flights from Gilgit won't have availability!
 In any case, we can’t confirm our Hunza Tour until our cricket tour is confirmed.

-Once dates are confirmed, you can cancel if they do not suit your travel plans after the cricket.
-Late confirmation of dates may limit us to a handful of places, thus the first to book will have first refusal.
-We hope this won’t be the case for Apricot Toursplants 5 trees for every visitor.
+Once cricket dates are confirmed, you can cancel if they do not suit travel plans.
+Late confirmation will limit the number of places so the first to book will have first refusal.
+We hope for many because Apricot Toursplant 5 trees for every visitor.